brucek/trolly/README.md

 #### Is this boilerplate production ready?
 Yes, for small applications.
 For a larger project, you'll need to customize the boilerplate after your own needs, but that is out of scope of this boilerplate.

+What's the browser compatibility?

+This transpiler works best in IE9+, but you can support IE8 by limiting yourself to a subset of ES2015 features.

 #### How do I get this boilerplate working with React?

 To get it working with *React*, you have to add the `babel-preset-react` , `react 14.x` and the `react-dom 14.x` dependencies  to your `package.json`.
 After that you have to add `react` to the *presets* section inside your `babelrc` file.
 Note that you would need to import the React library in your unit tests to get `JSX` working.`

 #### Why is there so many webpack configuration files?

 Short answer.
 Too keep the file size as compact as possible.
 Each plugin take up tons of code lines.
-Example if you merge the development configuration file with the server configuration file, you will end up with a development version with a filesize 4 - 5 times bigger then what's needed.
+Example if you merge the development configuration file with the server configuration file, you will end up with a development version with a filesize 5 - 6 times bigger then what's needed.
+And everything getting slow.

 #### There seems to be some configuration settings that is not used.
 Why?